Drupal 7 end-of-life frequently asked questions

 Drupal has seen many iterations in its lifetime, and upgrading a site from one iteration to the next was always challenging.
 So where are we now?

-Drupal 9 was released in June 2020 and Drupal 10 is planned for December 2022.
-But the good news is that upgrading has become quite smooth since Drupal 8 thanks to inbuilt backward compatibility and updated underlying libraries.
+Drupal 10 was released in December 2022.
+The good news is that upgrading has become quite smooth since Drupal 8 thanks to inbuilt backward compatibility and updated underlying libraries.

-Drupal 9 was developed based on the existing architecture and is updated every six months with minor updates, ensuring that it always incorporates the latest technology and best practices, and evolves with constantly changing standards.
-So therefore, Drupal 10, will be a refined version of Drupal 9.
+Drupal 10 is a refined version of Drupal 9, which was developed based on the existing architecture and is updated every six months with minor updates, ensuring that it always incorporates the latest technology and best practices, and evolves with constantly changing standards.

-As mentioned previously, unlike previous new major versions, Drupal 9 is not a reinvention.
-It was largely built in Drupal 8 through deprecating APIs and updated dependencies.
-Essentially, these two differences aside, Drupal 9.0.0 is the same as Drupal 8.9, the last Drupal 8 minor release.
+As mentioned previously, unlike previous new major versions, Drupal 10 is not a reinvention.
+It was largely built in Drupal 9 through deprecating APIs and updated dependencies.

 However, the benefits of moving were evident early, and companies who decided to make the jump were glad they did so.
 Drupal 8 has actually already reached its end-of-life (on November 2, 2021, before the release of Drupal 9.3.0).
 This was due to the end of life of PHP web application framework Symfony 3.

-But the Drupal 8 to Drupal 9 upgrade process is much easier than previous major-version upgrades and there are many automated tools available to assist with the upgrade.
+But the Drupal 8/Drupal 9/Drupal 10 upgrade process is much easier than previous major-version upgrades and there are many automated tools available to assist with the upgrade.

 What if I stay on Drupal 7?

-The bottom line is that if you miss the November 2023 date, your site will still function.
+The bottom line is that if you fail to upgrade before the 5 January 2025 end-of-life date, your site will still function.
 But as technology keeps evolving, Drupal 7 will keep falling further behind.
 And without active community support, there will be no more bug fixes or feature updates to modules and Drupal core.

 Not only will your site fall behind as new innovations are introduced, but security will eventually become an issue, and your site’s functionality may be affected.
 It also may not work adequately with other plugins, as they advance or are decommissioned in favour of other tech or newer versions.